Which is Better? Dragon NaturallySpeaking 11 Premium on your Computer or the Free Dragon Dictation App on your iPhone / iPad?

 Incoming search terms:

-dragon naturally speaking for ipad, dragon naturallyspeaking difference between home and premium, dragon naturally speaking greek, difference between dragon app and dragon program, difference between dragon dictate home and stu, difference in dragon home edition and premium bundle, differences between dragon 11 and 12, what is the difference between dragon 11 and 12
+dragon naturally speaking for ipad, dragon naturallyspeaking difference between home and premium, dragon naturally speaking greek, what is the difference between dragon 11 and 12, what is the difference between the dragon app and dragon premium